 - Sexuality/Nudity: As mentioned, a number of baby bottoms are shown; Tim tires to get his naked brother into a sailor suit but the genital areas are blurred; there's talk about where babies come from, but sex is never mentioned; Tim is hit in the groin with a toy; the boys are shown in a bathtub but their privates are covered by soap bubbles; the baby mentions some “weird tickling” at a corporate retreat; the mom is shown to be pregnant; a man comically dresses up as a woman; the boys exit out of an inflatable dog through its rear.

 - Violence/Frightening/Intense: A lot of slapstick humor; a brief scene where babies are shown with glowing eyes and move like aliens; a villain threatens to "terminate" his parents.

 Drugs/Alcohol: Boss Babies drink a special formula milk that keeps them young and makes them smart; Tim accidentally drinks a Long Island Iced Tea but doesn't get drunk.

 RECOMMENDED FOR: Families with small children; Alec Baldwin fans; adults looking for a dark, quiet place to take a nap.

 NOT RECOMMENDED FOR: Teens or older children; people who enjoy deeper animated movies; dog lovers.

-The Boss Baby, directed by Tom McGrath, opens in theaters March 31, 2017.
+The Boss Baby, directed by Tom McGrath, opened in theaters March 31, 2017; available for home viewing July 25, 2017.
 It runs 97 minutes and stars Alec Baldwin, Steve Buscemi, Jimmy Kimmel, Lisa Kudrow, Tobey Maguire and Miles Christopher Bakshi.
 Watch the trailer for The Boss Baby here.